arthepsy/pan-globalprotect-okta/README.md

 Configuration file should be self-explanatory.
-Options can be overridden with `GP_` prefixed respective environment variables, e.g., `GP_PASSWORD` will override `username` option in configuration file.
+Options can be overridden with `GP_` prefixed respective environment variables, e.g., `GP_PASSWORD` will override `password` option in configuration file.

 ## known issues

 If `openconnect` returns with `ioctl` error, then this version has a bug, which requires to prefix stdin input with a newline.
-Set `bug.nl=1` in configuration file.
+Set `bug.nl=1` in configuration file to work-around this issue.